godotengine/godot-docs/tutorials/physics/using_kinematic_body_2d.rst

 method will return a :ref:`KinematicCollision2D <class_KinematicCollision2D>` object.

 ``KinematicCollision2D`` is an object containing data about the collision and the colliding object.
-Using this data you can calculate your collision response.
+Using this data, you can calculate your collision response.

 ``move_and_slide``